brokechubb/Jakey/docs/PRODUCTION_STATUS.md

 ## Conclusion

-JakeySelfBot is fully production ready with all 22 commands, 12 tools, and comprehensive functionality verified through 44 unit tests.
+Jakey is fully production ready with all 22 commands, 12 tools, and comprehensive functionality verified through 44 unit tests.
 The bot demonstrates robust performance, error resilience, and feature completeness suitable for active Discord environments.

 **🚀 Ready for Production Deployment**